-Quarterly routine maintenance is mainly conducted on the reactor control console and the associated control instrumentatic Table 2.2 provides the details of the activities carried out during the maintenance exercise.
-The importance of the control console and the closed - loop computer control system to the safety in the operation of the reactor cannot be over emphasized.
+Quarterly routine maintenance is mainly conducted on the reactor control console and the associated control instrumentation.
+Table 2.2 provides the details of the activities carried out in these maintenance exercises.
+The importance of the control console and the closed - loop computer control system to the safety in the operation of the reactor can not be over emphasized.